-The pontiff delivered his first Christmas Eve homily as pope during a Mass at St. Peter's Basilica in the Vatican Tuesday.
+The pontiff delivered his first Christmas Eve homily as pope during a Mass at St. Peter's Basilica in the Vatican on Tuesday.

-His homily focused on humans' historical and personal journey for a promised land and salvation, and - in the pope's words - "the spirit of people who walk to see a great light."
+His homily focused on humans' historical and personal journey for a promised land and salvation - and in the pope's words - "the spirit of people who walk to see a great light."

-Benedict, known for his humility and service to the poor, said every person has "both bright and dark moments, lights and shadows."
+Francis, known for his humility and service to the poor, said every person has "both bright and dark moments, lights and shadows."
 He urged the faithful to journey forward with an open heart and cast aside pride, deceit and self-seeking ways.

 He said God revealed grace, mercy and love through Jesus, who guides the world.
 The pontiff closed by saying, "Jesus is the light who brightens the darkness.
 He is our peace."

-In December, Time Magazine named him "Person of the Year," and lauded his call for the healing of the masses who face disease, poverty and personal turmoil in their lives.
+In December, Time magazine named him "Person of the Year," and lauded his call for the healing of the masses who face disease, poverty and personal turmoil in their lives.